cdemetriadis/RiCino-Lap-Counter/README.md

 ---

+_*NOTE:* There are changes coming to the RiCino Lap Counter which are not yet reflected in the source.
+These changes will affect the way the transponder communicates with the Reciever.
+These updates will be backward compatible, and will not be required if you do not wish to implement them._

 The RiCino Lap Counter is an [Arduino](http://arduino.cc) based, open source infrared RC Lap Counting System, compatible with the industry standard [Zround](http://www.zround.com) software.
 It is ideal for small scale indoor racing (Mini-Z), but could be used for any type of scale sport.

 RiCino Lap Counter was originally created by [Lisergio](http://lisergio.wordpress.com/).
 The name RiCino is a portmanteau of _RC_ + _Arduino_ and it was coined by Lisergio.
 The extra "i" between the R and C was added for phonetic reasons.